Skip to main content

 The National Breastfeeding Helpline

-The National Breastfeeding Helpline offers non-judgmental, independent, evidence based breastfeeding information and support.
+The National Breastfeeding Helpline offers non-judgmental, independent, evidence-based breastfeeding information and support.

 We understand that breastfeeding support needs to be available to you when you need it and how you need it.
-That’s why the helpline is open on 0300 100 0212 every single day of the year, 9.30am-9.30pm.
-A webchat service is also available here, and you can drop us a message on FacebookTwitter or Instagram.
+That’s why the helpline is open on 0300 100 0212 every single day of the year.
+You can also get support by messaging us on Facebook or Instagram, which will be answered between 9.30am and 9.30pm, or by using our webchat service.

 Back to top